MIINT 2018-19 Judges Bios

 Surya Kolluri, Bank of America Merrill Lynch

-Previously, Surya played a variety of roles at the organization including Head of Strategy, Business Support Executive and Channel Development Manager.
+Prior to this, Surya played a variety of roles at Bank of America including Head of Strategy, Business Support Executive and Channel Development Manager.
 Surya joined Bank of America in 2006 from Bain & Company.
+He spent 14 years as a strategy management consultant based out of New York City with consulting firms Bain & A.T.
+Kearney, serving clients in the US and around the world.

 Ron Moelis, L+M Development Partners